fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 ```

-however it is much better to declare the fragment once and save it to a variable.
+However, it is much better to declare the fragment once and save it to a variable.

 ```js
 const PERSON_DETAILS = gql`